 Finally, the EU Screening Regulation also applies to projects or programmes of EU interest as listed in an annex to the EU Screening Regulation (including Governmental Satellite Communications, known as Govsatcom, and the EU4Health Programme, one of the EU's responses to the COVID-19 pandemic).

-The FDI Regulation has been subject to a consultation process in June / July 2023.
-The EU Commission is expected to present a report to the European Parliament and European Council evaluating the functioning and effectiveness of the FDI Regulation and a legislative proposal for revision in due course.
+The FDI Regulation was subject to a consultation process in June / July 2023.
+The EU Commission published a proposal for a new FDI Regulation in January 2024.
+The adoption is expected for 2025.